sagarkar10/sagarkar10.github.io/README.md

 For more details, read the [documentation](http://jekyllrb.com/)

-Feel free to fork and use.
+Feel free to fork and use it anywhere.